mlc-ai/mlc-llm/docs/deploy/python.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Stream Iterator gives users an option to stream generated text to the function that the API is called from, instead of streaming to stdout, which is a necessity when building services on top of MLC Chat.
+Stream Iterator gives users an option to stream generated text to the function that the API is called from, instead of streaming to stdout, which could be a necessity when building services on top of MLC Chat.

 We provide an example below.